vmware/differential-datalog/doc/tutorial/tutorial.md

 if the objects they point to are equal, whether they are the same object or not.

-The `ref_new()` and `deref()` functions are in principle sufficient to work with references, but they would be a pain to use without syntactic sugar, described below.
+The `ref_new()` and `deref()` functions are in principle sufficient to work with references, but they would be cumbersome to use without additional syntactic support, described below.

 Consider two relations that store information about schools and students: